azekeprofit/azekeprofit.github.io/README.md

 # Language learning

 One of these scripts is [Youtube Multi](youtube%20multi.user.js?raw=true).
-It adds "Multi Lang" control on Youtube playback bar that toggles additional language captions alongside the one you chose in Youtube settings.
-So open your video, enable captions and press on "Multi Lang":
+It adds "Multi Lang" control on Youtube playback bar that toggles additional language captions.
+Open your video, enable captions and press on "Multi Lang":

 ![screenshot of Youtube Multi](youtube%20multi.jpg)

-Note that default language list is English, Korean, Kazakh, so if the video doesn't have corresponding captions nothing will happen, see [below](#language-list) on how to change default list.
+Note that default language list is English, Korean, Kazakh and Japanese, so if the video doesn't have any of the corresponding captions nothing will happen, see [below](#language-list) on how to change default list.

 Here are some of the videos with mutliple subtitles i tested it on: